sdiehl/wiwinwlh/tutorial.md

 ```

 The first type signature in the Monad class definition is for ``return``.
-Any preconceptions one might have for the word "return" should be discarded:
+Any preconceptions one might have for the word "return" should be discarded.
 It has an entirely different meaning in the context of Haskell and acts very
-differently than in languages like C, Python, or Java.
+differently than in languages such as C, Python, or Java.
 Instead of being the
 final arbiter of what value a function produces, ``return`` in Haskell injects a
 value of type ``a`` into a monadic context (e.g., Maybe, Either, etc.), which is
 denoted as ``m a``.